 He was an Academic Consultant for the Surrey Police Deepcut Investigation Final Report and was a Specialist Advisor to the House of Commons Defence Select Committee on the Duty of Care Inquiry 2004-2005.
 In his 2004 BBC 1 television series, The Stress Test, he demonstrated cognitive coaching and cognitive therapy.
-He has written/edited over 50 books including Handbook of Counselling (with McMahon, Routledge, 1997), Suicide: Strategies and Interventions for Reduction and Prevention (Routledge, 2007), Handbook of Coaching Psychology (with Whybrow, Routledge, 2007), and The Beginner’s Guide to Counselling & Psychotherapy (Sage, 2015).
-The 2nd edition of Brief Cognitive Behaviour Therapy (with Curwen and Ruddell) will be published by Sage Publications in 2018.
+He has written/edited over 50 books including Handbook of Counselling (with McMahon, Routledge, 1997), Suicide: Strategies and Interventions for Reduction and Prevention (Routledge, 2007), Handbook of Coaching Psychology (with Whybrow, Routledge, 2007; 2019), The Beginner’s Guide to Counselling & Psychotherapy (Sage, 2015), and Brief Cognitive Behaviour Therapy 2nd edition (with Curwen and Ruddell, Sage, 2018).

 Maggie Stanton, Chair of Board of Accreditation